 Today is the Autumnal Equinox, the first day of fall in the northern hemisphere.
-The new season officially arrives at 20:44 UTC (4:44 PM EDT) when the sun is directly in line with the Earth’s equator.
+The new season officially begins at 02:29 UTC, which is 10:29 pm Eastern Daylight Time.

 As a transitional season, autumn is a time when the heat of summer fades away and the chill of winter gradually returns.
 The largest drop in average temperature, however, usually lags the equinox by a few weeks.